Armin-1337/Employee-SQL-database/README.md

 ![ERD_image](ERD_image.png)

-#### Data Engineering

-Based on ERD, create a table schema for each of the six CSV files.
-Specify data types, primary keys, foreign keys, and other constraints.

 #### Data Analysis

-Once the database is completed, jupyter notebook is used to grab the SQL database and then plotted with matplotlib to produce the following graphs:
+Jupyter notebook is used to grab the SQL database and then plot it with matplotlib to produce the following graphs:

 Average Salary by Title